 How Long It Takes

 “Rapid” means different things to different people.
-Some rescoring service providers promise two to five-day turnarounds.
-Realistically, you should expect the process to take a week, and a reputable lender can provide more detailed guidance.
+Rescoring providers typically promise one- to five-day turnarounds.
+Realistically, expect the process to take a week—a reputable lender can provide more detailed guidance.
 In some cases, it'll take even longer before everything gets submitted and updated.
-It takes time to gather information, to transfer money, send payments, and mail documentation.
+It takes time to gather information, send payments, and mail documentation.

-If rapid rescoring isn’t an option or it doesn’t seem like the right fit for your situation, there are other ways to improve your credit.
+If rapid rescoring isn’t an option or isn't the right fit for your situation, consider other ways to improve your credit:

-- Talk to Multiple Lenders: Different lenders have different criteria for approval, and they offer different services.
+- Talk to multiple lenders: Different lenders have different criteria for approval and offer different services.
 It’s always a good idea to shop around.
-You may find that other lenders are willing to try rapid rescoring—or they might just approve you for an affordable loan when others are unwilling to work with you.
+One lender might just offer rapid rescoring or approve you for an affordable loan with your current credit even if others won't or are unwilling to work with you.

-- Pay off Loans: Getting approved is often a matter of making sure your payments will be affordable.
-If you have cash on hand, you can pay off loans to reduce your monthly obligations (and improve your debt to income ratios).
-That might be enough to qualify for a good loan.
+- Pay off loans: Getting approved is often a matter of making sure your payments will be affordable.
+If you have cash on hand, pay off loans to reduce your monthly obligations (and improve your debt-to-income ratio).
+That alone might be enough to qualify for a good loan with some lenders.

 Rapid rescoring can help you make quick fixes, but ideally, you'll have everything in order long before you apply for a loan.
 This way, you will have one less thing to worry about when you're in the middle of a complicated and stressful loan transaction.